What is the course about?

 Are there any other costs?
 Is there anything I need to bring?

 Please bring pen and paper to make notes.
-A good pair of shoes is recommended for the museum visit.

 When I've finished, what course can I do next?